ccdmb/predector/docs/install.md

 This will create the conda environment (named `predector`), or the docker (tagged `predector/predector:1.2.1`) or singularity (file `./predector.sif`) containers.

-**Take note of the message given upon completion**, which will tell you how to use the container or environment with predector.
+**Take note of the message given upon completion**, which will tell you how to use the container or environment with Predector.

 The install script has some minor options that allow you to customise how and where things are built.
 You can also save the install script locally and run `install.sh --help` to find more information.

 ```
 -n|--name         -- For conda, sets the environment name (default: 'predector').
                      For docker, sets the image tag (default: 'predector/predector:1.2.1').
                      For singularity, sets the output image filename (default: './predector.sif').
 -c|--conda-prefix -- If set, use this as the location to store the built conda
                      environment instead of setting a name and using the default
                      prefix.
 This is useful if the location that conda is installed in is restricted somehow,
                      or if it isn't available as a shared drive if on a cluster.
 --conda-template  -- Use this conda environment.yml file instead of downloading it from github.
                      Only affects conda installs.
 -v|--version      -- The version of the pipeline that you want to
                      setup dependencies for.
 Note that this may not work in
                      general, and you're recommended to use the install.sh
                      script for the targeted version.
 ```

 Note that the `-s` in `bash -s` is a bash flag rather than for our install script.